The Clear Edge

 Q: How much does ignoring the $45K decision paralysis usually cost?

-A: Operators who wait for the break typically suffer a 3x slowdown in decision speed (30 minutes to 90+ minutes), miss 5–8 opportunities per month, and lock in $15,000–$30,000 of opportunity cost while they spend 6–10 weeks building frameworks under pressure.
+A: Operators who wait for the break typically suffer a 3x slowdown in decision speed (30 minutes to 90+ minutes).
+They miss 5–8 opportunities per month.
+Over 6–10 weeks of building frameworks under pressure, that locks in $15,000–$30,000 of opportunity cost.

 Q: What happens if I ignore the early warning signs at $38K–$40K and keep pushing toward $45K?